 Every summer, Usdan brings world-class teachers and visiting artists – actors, directors, playwrights, painters, sculptors, musicians, composers, dancers, poets and novelists – to teach and collaborate with Usdan campers ages 4 to 18.
 It’s a two-way exchange because we know experienced artists and young creators learn from each other and contribute to one another’s work and development.

-In summer 2017, we are piloting an artists-in-residence program to involve youth in the creative process as equal collaborators in the generation of a new work.
-The goal is to harness the creativity, concerns, and intelligence of youth in contemporary art making.
-Each artist-in-residence, working in different media, will collaborate with a group of students through research and workshops to create an experimental piece.
+In summer 2017, we piloted an artists-in-residence program to involve youth in the creative process as equal collaborators in the generation of a new work.
+The goal was to harness the creativity, concerns, and intelligence of youth in contemporary art making.
+Each artist-in-residence, working in different media, collaborated with a group of students through research and workshops to create an experimental piece.

-Usdan’s summer 2017 session will include the first stage of an ambitious three-year art commission from internationally exhibited artist and Duke University professor, Pedro Lasch.
-The project, entitled “Dreaming in the Woods" launches this spring with a series of email prompts to students, designed to spark creativity and interaction.
-Once camp begins this summer, those interactions will kick off a highly collaborative on-campus engagement between Lasch, Usdan students, faculty and staff.
+Usdan’s summer 2017 session included the first stage of an ambitious three-year art commission from internationally exhibited artist and Duke University professor, Pedro Lasch.
+The project, entitled “Dreaming in the Woods,” launched this spring with Art in Your Inbox, a series of paintings by Lasch sent via email, designed to bring art to Usdan families before the summer season.

 Pedro Lasch was born and raised in Mexico City.
 He studied art at Cooper Union (BFA,NY) and Goldsmiths College (MFA, London).
 Before coming to teach at Duke, he founded and directed the experimental program ‘Art, Story-Telling, and the Five Senses’ (K-12 and beyond) in Jackson Heights, Queens (1999-2005).
 He has since exhibited his work at PS1 MoMA, Queens Museum, The Phillips Collection, Nasher Museum, the 56th Venice Biennale (CTS, 2015), Havana Biennale (2012), and Documenta 13 (2012),among many others.
 He loves to collaborate with people of all ages, disciplines, and backgrounds.

-Usdan’s Artist-In-Residence in 2017 will also include high profile music collaborations: One with International Contemporary Ensemble (ICE) for Junior Chorus; and one with Lisa Bielawa for Senior Orchestra programs.
+Usdan’s Artist-In-Residence in 2017 also included high profile music collaborations: One with International Contemporary Ensemble (ICE) for Junior Chorus; and one with Lisa Bielawa for Senior Orchestra programs.

-Internationally acclaimed composer/performer Lisa Bielawa—whose work has been described by Gramophone magazine as “impeccably groomed…that at once evoke the layered precision of Vermeer and the conscious recklessness of Jackson Pollock”—will be on hand this summer to guest conduct the Senior Orchestra for two weeks.
+Internationally acclaimed composer/performer Lisa Bielawa—whose work has been described by Gramophone magazine as “impeccably groomed…that at once evoke the layered precision of Vermeer and the conscious recklessness of Jackson Pollock”—was on hand this summer to guest conduct the Senior Orchestra for two weeks.

-As well, International Contemporary Ensemble (ICE) will collaborate with the Usdan Junior Chorus to explore methods for creative, sonic exploration in the open Usdan environment.
+As well, International Contemporary Ensemble (ICE) collaborated with the Usdan Junior Chorus to explore methods for creative, sonic exploration in the open Usdan environment.

 Kicking off with Summer 2017, the artist-in-residency programs are meant to be experiments and an exploration of the creative process – all intended to set the stage for potential longer-term collaborations between faculty and students to create original work.